 Text disclaimer for sponsored blog posts:

-Disclaimer: This post was sponsored by [COMPANY] in a partnership with Geek Life to provide you with the most up to date information, helping you make better-informed decisions.
+Disclaimer: This post was created thanks to a gifted familiarization trip by Visit Calgary in a partnership with Geek Life to provide you with the most up to date information, helping you make better-informed decisions.
 All opinions are my own.

 Or, image disclosures for affiliate links: